rhythmagency/rhythm.caching.core/README.md

 # Installation

 Install with NuGet.
-Search for "Rhythm.Core".
+Search for "Rhythm.Caching.Core".

 # Overview